openebs-archive/openebs-docs/docs/troubleshooting.md

 Change the PVC specifications from ReadWriteMany to ReadWriteOnce.
 For more information, see https://github.com/openebs/openebs/issues/1245.

 **Issue**
-Newly created volume fails to mount with fsck errors](#VolumeMountfsck)
+## Newly created volume fails to mount with fsck errors](#VolumeMountfsck)
+The persistent volume controller and replicas changes state from running to terminating.
+However, maya-apiserver and openebs-provisioner are stable with no restarts.

 **Workaround:**
 For more information, see https://github.com/openebs/openebs/issues/1276.